Help & Support

 Why Use a Home Gym?

-If you are considering a specific home gym, look at what is included with the machine.
-Many machines may only come with the frame and the weight stack, while others come with additional items such as training DVDs, a double-sided row bar, ab harnesses and pulley stations.
-Make sure before purchasing one of these systems that you know exactly what you are getting to make sure you won’t be spending an additional several hundred dollars on additional equipment to use the machine and perform exercises you want.
+To get the best home workout system for you, you’ll want to see what comes with a particular model.
+Many machines may only come with the frame and the weight stack, while others come with additional items such as training DVDs, a double-sided row bar, ab harnesses to help you work your abdominal muscles and pulley stations.
+Make sure before buying one of these systems that you know exactly what you’re getting so you don’t have to make unexpected purchases after spending so much on a home gym.

-The warranty is important with these large and heavy machines.
-Look for companies that offer lifetime warranties on the systems.
-Also, if you have any problems or questions, you want to work with a company that makes it easy to reach representatives and are willing to answer your questions or concerns.
-Email, telephone and live chat support options are the most popular way to contact representatives from these companies.
+The warranty that covers these machines is also worth considering.
+Look for companies that offer lifetime warranties on the systems if possible since you are making a significant investment.
+Also, if you have any problems or questions, you want to work with a company that makes it easy to reach representatives who are willing to answer your questions or concerns.
+Email, telephone and live chat support options are the most popular ways to contact representatives from these companies.

 No matter what other kinds of exercise you get – cardio workouts from running or walking briskly, for example – you'll still need strength training exercises to build muscle, improve your metabolism and generally keep you toned.
 As you shop, be sure to pick the right gym that will help you feel better and reach your fitness goals.